gravitational/teleport/assets/digitalocean/README.md

 ## Teleport Digital Ocean marketplace images.

 This repository contains scripts and templates to build a 1-click Teleport application for Digital Ocean marketplace.

-The snapshot building process is based on [Packer](https://www.packer.io/intro/index.html) so make sure it is installed in your system.
+> Currently installs Teleport v7.0.1

 ## Files
 - `template.json` is the main configuration template that is used to build snapshots using Packer.